It’s known as the Versailles of South Africa, where every owner of Vergelegen has left a mark on the wine estate’s world-class heritage gardens…

 By the end of my visit to this splendid heritage garden, I appreciate Richard’s difficulty in selecting just one favourite spot.
 Would I choose the white reflection garden as my favourite?
 What about the enchanting giant yellowwood where I half expected to see a fairy peeping out at me?
 With a garden that encourages a sense of discovery, I guess I’ll just keep on exploring…

-- Daily heritage and garden tours depart from the Wine Tasting Centre at 10h00.
+- Daily heritage and garden tours depart from the Wine Tasting Centre at 9:30am.
 Garden club tours by arrangement.

-- Every year Vergelegen gives away free seeds of the ancient Outeniqua yellowwood, South Africa’s national tree, during Arbor Week (4-10 September 2016).
+- Every year Vergelegen gives away free seeds of the ancient Outeniqua yellowwood, South Africa’s national tree, during Arbor Week (usually held during the first week of September).